conradhaupt/Github-Course-Teams-Manager/README.md

-# sd2-github-automation
+# Github Course Teams Manager

-Helps manage repos for the Software Development 2 course.
+Helps manage repos and teams for university courses on GitHub.

 ## Setup and usage

-It is suggested to use sd2 in a virtual environement (virtualenv).
-To set that up execute the following:
+It is suggested to use GCTM in a virtual environment (virtualenv).
+To set that up, execute the following:

 ```bash
 virtualenv ./venv             # Create virtualenv folder